On the local negativity of surfaces with numerically trivial canonical class: A bound on local Harbourne constants

-Now we can prove the main result of this paper. \begin{theorem} Let $X$ be a smooth complex projective K3 or Enriques surface and let $\mathcal{C}$ be a configuration of smooth rational curves having $n$ irreducible components and only $s \geq 1$ transversal intersection points.
+Now we can prove the main result of this paper. \begin{theorem} Let $X$ be a smooth complex projective surface with numerically trivial canonical class and let ${C}$ be a configuration of smooth rational curves having $n$ irreducible components and only $s \geq 1$ transversal intersection points.
 Then